-- The course must clearly relate to the student's approved program of study. - Nine semester hours may be transferred from accredited institutions outside The University of Texas System. - An unlimited number of hours may be transferred from institutions within The University of Texas System, but the student must complete a minimum of 26 hours in residency at the CSON.
+- The course must clearly relate to the student's approved program of study. - Nine semester hours may be transferred from accredited institutions outside The University of Texas System. - An unlimited number of hours may be transferred from institutions within The University of Texas System, but the student must complete a minimum of 89 hours in residency at the CSON.
 Students may not transfer credit hours for clinical courses, preceptorship courses, or synthesis courses.
 Previous nurse anesthesia coursework from another program or university is non-transferable. - Substitution for a required course in the CSON BSN-DNP Nurse Anesthesia program must be approved by the nurse anesthesia program director.
-The course must have been taken within the five-year time limit to complete BSN to DNP program degree requirements. - The transcript must show a grade of "A" or "B" in the course. - The course may not be transferred if it was used to apply to another completed degree. - All courses to be transferred must be at the graduate level. - The student must submit a letter of good academic standing and eligibility to continue at the institution from which transferring.
+The course must have been taken within the five-year time limit to complete BSN to DNP program degree requirements. - The transcript must show a grade of "A" or "B" in the course. - The course may not be transferred if it was used to apply to another completed degree. - All courses to be transferred must be at the graduate level.